mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

 is a string that represents TangoJS model.
 The second one is a number that denotes how frequently the model is polled.
 These attributes should be reflected into the `model` and `pollPeriod` properties of the widget class.
-The `withReflectedAttribute` mixin may be used to create such properties.
+The `withReflectedAttribute` mixin can be used to create such properties.
 The `onChange` callbacks are used to invoke methods added by the `withPolledModel` mixin.

 **Registering the widget.**
 The last step is to register the widget.
-The `registerComponent` utility function may be used.
-This function registers the widget in the current document and attaches it's constructor to the `tangojs.web.components` object.
+The `registerComponent` utility function can be used.
+This function registers the widget in the current document and attaches its constructor to the `tangojs.web.components` object.
 It should be called after all mixins have been applied.

 **Using the widget.**
 The widget is now ready.
 It may be included in any web application that uses TangoJS.
-Putting the widget in a HTML file allows it to be loaded using the *HTML imports*.The widget behaves like an ordinary HTML element.
+Putting the widget in an HTML file allows it to be loaded using the *HTML imports*.
+The widget behaves like an ordinary HTML element.